DIV297/LearningApi/README.md

 # How to run api
 In api folder
-index.js is main file which needs to be run with command->   nodemon index.js db.js is a database file where you can change link and add your database link
+index.js is main file which needs to be run with command->   nodemon index.js

+db.js is a database file where you can change link and add your database link you need to change link of database in favteacher.js also at last where aggregation code is there.

 checking api - you can check api on thunderclient differnet endpoints are->